 Top Four Google Chrome Extensions to Download & Save YouTube Videos

-One problem that some users have with the service is that watching YouTube videos within Chrome is easy, but doing anything else with those videos can be hard.
-There are a ton of reasons to want to save and download videos to your own computer for future use.
+However, YouTube is not without its annoying features, and one of the most-commonly cited irritations is that downloading videos to one’s local computer or device is not natively supported on the site’s free version.
+There are many reasons to download videos to your own computer for future use.
 Some users like to take their videos on the go, for when they’re out of range of cellular connections or WiFi hotspots.
 Other users like to use content from other videos to make remixes, reviews, and other new content of their own.
-But no matter the reason, YouTube and its owner Google don’t make it easy to take videos offline.
-The only legitimate way to download YouTube videos for online consumption is to sign up for a YouTube Red account, but at $9.99 a month, most users have better things to do with that money, particularly since a YouTube Red account doesn’t allow you to use those videos in any creative way outside your own mobile device.
-There are a number of shady websites that promise to let you take your YouTube videos offline, but they can often be riddled with ads and malware.
+Unfortunately, YouTube and its owner Google don’t appear to care for the idea of users taking content offline.
+The service does offer YouTube Red accounts, which for $9.99 a month will allow users to download content, but a YouTube Red account doesn’t allow you to use those videos in any creative way outside your own mobile device.
+A paltry 300,000 people subscribe to that level of YouTube content, out of the tens of millions using the site every day.

-However, if you use the Chrome web browser, there are number of extensions and plug-ins that can make your YouTube offline experience a little bit better than it is right now.
-While the Chrome Web Store is filled with useful utilities designed to make your browsing experience a little better, we’ve found four of the best Chrome extensions for letting you download YouTube videos without having to jump through any prominent hoops or hassles.
-These extensions are guaranteed to work and work well, and we’ll make sure to keep our eye on this list every few month to make sure all four plugins are still reliable.
-If one of our recommendations isn’t working, let us know in the comments below.
-YouTube and Google are constantly working towards rendering these apps inoperable, so don’t be surprised if one fails to work unexpectedly following a major YouTube upgrade.
-Without further ado, these are our four recommendations for downloading and saving YouTube videos through Google Chrome extensions.
+Well, of course there are.
+There are Chrome browser extensions for everything, and downloading YouTube videos is no exception.
+In this article, we’ll present several of the best extensions that we’ve researched.
+We’ve found these extensions are to work well, and we’ll make sure to keep our eye on this list every few month to make sure all of them are still reliable.
+(If one of our recommendations isn’t working, let us know in the comments below.
+YouTube and Google are constantly working to block extensions like this from functioning, so don’t be surprised if one fails to work unexpectedly following a major YouTube upgrade.)

 When you open a new YouTube video, you’ll notice a Download button has been added to the video, which you can click to open a menu that allows you to download videos in both audio and video formats.
 If you’re looking to save the entire video with both audio and video, you can save the video in either 360p or 720p in MP4 format.
-If you’re looking to save the video in a higher quality—say, for use within a video creation of your own—you’ll want to download a 1080p video only copy along with a higher quality M4A audio stream before syncing the two pieces back together in the editing software of your choice.
+If you’re looking to save the video in a higher quality you’ll want to download a 1080p video only copy along with a higher quality M4A audio stream before syncing the two pieces back together in the editing software of your choice.

 In terms of features, FastestTube doesn’t have a lot to note.
 You can disable autoplay, annotations, and ads from right within the plugin itself, though we found the ad blocker to be spotty at best, and outright non-functioning at worst.
 The installation process is also a little shady, which might turn off some users from using the program, and without some amount of backtracking or terms of service for the app, it’s hard to know where the app is coming from and who can access its data.
 We also haven’t seen many updates for the app since 2016, putting the future of the app—and any upcoming features or security updates—into question.
 That said, it’s still a usable app, it works fast, and it’s free.
 Definitely check this one out.